Domiii/dbux/README.md

       * potentially ask user for confirmation first? (remember decision until restart or config option override?)

 ## TODO (other)
+* bug: `resolveCallIds` is broken in `todomvc`
+* function 可以從 argument trace 的到 call trace（以後再問他）
+* [callbacks]
+   * Problem: we cannot wrap callbacks, as it will break the function's (or possible class's) identity.
+      * Solution: Use a separate map to track callbacks and their points of passage instead
+   * `StaticTraceTDNode` displays Schedule/Push/Pop as separate executions
+* [dbux-cli -> dbux run]
+   * breakpoints in run file don't work anymore unless a debugger statement is added
+* static t
 * [error_handling]
    * add error examples
    * make sure, data is sent, even if error occurs?